Written by Michael Haigh, Technical Marketing Engineer at Nutanix

 In this blog post we’ll see how a developer or IT admin can quickly and easily deploy a cloud native application with Nutanix Cloud Native.
 If you’d like to follow along in your own environment, you’ll need the above products set up.
 For any that you do not have, please see:

-Nutanix Karbon is in Tech Preview in Prism Central 5.9, please see our portal documentation for instructions on how to enable Karbon and quickly deploy a production ready Kubernetes cluster.
+Nutanix Karbon is in General Availability (GA) in Prism Central 5.10.1, please see our portal documentation for instructions on how to enable Karbon and quickly deploy a production ready Kubernetes cluster.

 Nutanix Buckets is currently Early Access, please reach out to your local Nutanix SE if you’re interested in trying it out.